Noble-Lab/ALSO/README.md

 This ALSO pipeline is used to segregate sci-ATAC-seq alignments to parental alleles of origin based on alignment scores.

 ## News and Updates
+* 2022-05-11
+ + Cleaned up the old example code.
+ + Will create a pull request for Shendure lab after allel score comparison..
+ + Kris will work on the allele score comparison module.

+* 2022-05-10
+ + Kris' new version preprocess module passed tests from both Kris and Gang.
+ + Gang would run the preprocess module on all samples.

 * 2022-05-04
- + `#TODO` Gang will test on the one sample from mm10, one sample from CAST.
+ + Gang tested on the one sample from mm10, one sample from CAST.
- + `#TODO` Kris will test on the largest bam we have.
+ + Kris tesed test on the largest bam that we have.
- + Bill will figure out the space of vol6, and we will store all the future results in vol6.
+ + Bill cleaned the space of vol6, and we would store all the future results in vol6.
  + update the workflow according to Kris's newest preprocess module (4 steps).

 * 2022-05-02
   + upload/update test code for debugging the preprocess module
   + add worflow script `03-filter-qname.sh`, an in-progress shell pipeline to handle the preprocessing
   + update `README` for using the script
-  + `#TODO` write code for handling intermediate files, e.g., deleting, keeping, etc.
+  + write code for handling intermediate files, e.g., deleting, keeping, etc.
-  + `#TODO` further updates, cleanup of the `README`
+  + further updates, cleanup of the `README`

 * 2022-04-13
   + upload/update test code for debugging the preprocess module